jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Cloze
-For any set $A$, the covering form of AoC asserts existence of function $F$ satisfying:
+For any set $A$, the covering form of AC asserts existence of function $F$ satisfying:
 1. {$\mathop{\text{dom} }F = \mathscr{P}(A) - \{\varnothing\}$}
 2. {$\forall B \in \mathop{\text{dom} } F, F(B) \in B$}
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).